Mature Masculine

 The Addict is the Lover's frantic attempt to avoid the present moment.
 Instead of being here, he chases stimulation and relief.

-On the surface, this can look like aliveness.
-But it's often driven by a deeper message: "I can't stand being here as I am."
+This can look like aliveness.
+But it's driven by a deeper message: "I can't stand being here as I am."

-This is false presence through intensity: you feel "amped up," but you're running from something inside.
+This is false presence through intensity: we feel amped up, but we're running from something inside.
 The pleasure fades fast and leaves emptiness behind.

 Passive Shadow: The Hermit

-In the Hermit shadow, the Lover withdraws from life when it feels too much: numbing out, going blank, hiding in thoughts or fantasies.
+In the Hermit shadow, the Lover withdraws when life feels too much: numbing out, going blank, hiding in thoughts or fantasies.

 This can look calm from the outside, but inside there is absence: little real contact with the body, with feeling, or with others.
-Loneliness and distance replace connectedness.
+Loneliness and distance replace connection.

 Near Enemies: False Versions